Muscat

-The rocky Western Al Hajar Mountains dominate the landscape of Muscat.
-The city lies on the Arabian Sea along the Gulf of Oman and is in the proximity of the strategic Straits of Hormuz.
-Low-lying white buildings typify most of Muscat's urban landscape, while the port-district of Muttrah, with its corniche and harbour, form the north-eastern periphery of the city.
+The Hajar Mountains dominate the view from Muscat.
+The city lies on the Arabian Sea, along the Gulf of Oman, near the strategically important Straits of Hormuz.
+Low-lying white buildings are a typical feature of its architecture.
+The city's port district of Muttrah, with its corniche and harbour, are at the north-eastern edge of the city.
 Muscat's economy is dominated by trade, petroleum, liquified natural gas and porting.

 Toponymy

 Ptolemy's Map of Arabia identifies the territories of Cryptus Portus and Moscha Portus.
 Scholars are divided in opinion on which of the two is related to the city of Muscat.
 Similarly, Arrianus references Omana and Moscha in Voyage of Nearchus.
 Interpretations of Arrianus' work by William Vincent and Jean Baptiste Bourguignon d'Anville conclude that Omana was a reference to Oman, while Moscha referred to Muscat.
 Similarly, other scholars identify Pliny the Elder's reference to Amithoscuta to be Muscat.

 The origin of the word Muscat is disputed.
 Some authors claim that the word has Arabic origins – from moscha, meaning an inflated hide or skin.
 Other authors claim that the name Muscat means anchorage or the place of "letting fall the anchor".
 Other derivations include muscat from Old Persian, meaning strong-scented, or from Arabic, meaning falling-place, or hidden.
 Cryptus Portus is synonymous with Oman ("hidden land").
 But "Ov-man" (Omman), and the old Sumerian name Magan (Maa-kan), means sea-people in Arabic.
 An inhabitant is a Muscatter, Muscatian, Muscatite or Muscatan.
 In 1793 AD the capital was transferred from Rustaq to Muscat.